coleifer/huey/docs/guide.rst

         with huey.lock_task('db-backup'):
             do_db_backup()

+See :py:meth:`Huey.lock_task` for API documentation.

 Signals
 -------

-The :py:class:`Consumer` will send :ref:`signals <signals>` as it moves through various stages of its operations.
+The :py:class:`Consumer` sends :ref:`signals <signals>` as it processes tasks.
 The :py:meth:`Huey.signal` method can be used to attach a callback to one or more signals, which will be invoked synchronously by the consumer when the signal is sent.

 For a simple example, we can add a signal handler that simply prints the signal name and the ID of the related task.